k9982874/github-gist-explorer/README.md

 3. Create secet and public gist.
 4. Edit or delete the gist.
 5. Create, edit, delete, rename the files of gist.
-6. You can create gist from file in activity editor directly.
+6. Allow create gist from file in activity editor directly.
-7. You can create gist from the selection!
+7. Allow create gist from the selection!
-8. You can create gist from the clipboard.
+8. Allow create gist from the clipboard.
+9. Allow check the gist history in Visual Studio Code directly.
+10. Allow view the file contents of history file.
+11. Allow compare the history with the lestest version.
 ```

 ## How to use